nerdzlab/NerdzAppUpdates/README.md

   - Line 8 - calling library function
   - Line 9 - displaying error in case of verification check

-## Warning, posible errors.
+## PAY ATTENTION.
   1. Make sure to store reference to versionVerifier object, so this object won't be deinited before the version check is completed.
-  2. In case you'r using `AppStoreVersionProvider` and your app is not included in USA app store, please specifie country in version provider initializer.
+  2. In case you're using `AppStoreVersionProvider`, please specify country in version provider initializer.
 You can see list of available countries in [AppStoreCountry file](https://github.com/nerdzlab/NerdzAppUpdates/blob/provider/appstore/Sources/NerdzAppUpdates/VersionProviders/AppStore/AppStoreCountry.swift).